Who can be a living donor?

 What are the types of living donation?

-- Donor A and Recipient A are friends, but tests show they aren’t a good medical match.
-Donor B and Recipient B are cousins, but their blood types aren’t compatible.
-Both donors are willing to give to another recipient in exchange for their recipient receiving from someone else.
+Donor A and Recipient A are friends, but they aren't a good medical match.
+Donor B and Recipient B are cousins, but they aren't a match.
+Donor A gives to recipient B. Donor B gives to recipient A.

 What costs are associated with being a living donor?